Okay, let me start by answering the question directly, is alcohol vegan?

 This is an important point because if someone feels like wine will all of a sudden taste different because it’s vegan-friendly, you now have the confidence to explain why that’s not the case.

 With companies like Goodwill Wine in Australia and Pull The Cork in the UK, you can make sure that all the wines that you purchase are 100% vegan.
-Both these brands have great ethics and really care about what they do, and in my opinion, it’s important to support more of these types of businesses.
+Both these brands have high ethics and care about what they do, and in my opinion, it’s crucial to support more of these types of businesses.